Manvendra256/Butternut/README.md

 ## Getting Started
 ### Prerequisites
 An android mobile and android studio.
-This is not currently hosted on Playstore so people interested in trying it out will need to install it via android studio.
+This is not currently available on Playstore so people interested in trying it out will need to install it via android studio.
 ### Usage

 #### Create a Flashcard
-To create a flashcard we need to follow the steps outlined below (in that specific order):
+To create a flashcard we need to follow the steps outlined below:
 1. Create a Class
 2. Create a Deck
 3. Create a Flashcard